kirokuan/Siamese-Cbow-py3/README.md

     $ ./makeAllVocabs.sh 5 /path/to/inex_paragraph_output_directory /path/to/dir_with_all_vocabularies

-Agian, the 5 indicates that 5 processes will (at max) be running simultaneously.
+Again, the 5 indicates that 5 processes will (at max) be running simultaneously.

 We now have one directory with very many vocabulary file.
 Now we can merge all of these in one big file: